howlowck/soundtenants/README.md

 ## Understanding the Config file

 In order to fully utilize this tool, it's important to understand the concepts that makes this tool flexible.
+You can see [some example config files here](https://github.com/howlowck/soundtenants/tree/main/src/configStubs).

 There are two main components to the config file: `workers` and `sources`.
 Workers describe "what" messages to send, and "Sources" describe the "how": how to compose the messages, and how to send them.